HuQiaCHN/HIS-GCN/README.md

 ## Others

-In addition, we provide experiments for the Ollivier-Ricci curvature calculation and core-periphery partition.
-Input graph data in `./HIS/data` folder can be replaced.
-The curvature experiment ouputs the average curvature of edges in the input graph and the average curvature of edges of 1,000 subgraphs with 10% partial nodes, and the core-periphery partition experiment outputs degree threshold and process time
+In addition, we provide two experiments about the Ollivier-Ricci curvature calculation and core-periphery partition.
+The txt files of graphs in `./HIS/data` folder can be replaced by other graph datasets.
+The Ollivier-Ricci curvature experiment ouputs the average of edge curvatures on the input graph and the average of edge curvatures of 1,000 subgraphs with 10% partial nodes, and the core-periphery partition experiment outputs degree threshold and process time.
+Please note that the input graph of the two experiments has been transformed into a simple and undirected graph.

 Curvature experiment: